-On August 1, 2007, the insulation installers arrived from Virginia and immediately began to prepare the house for the soy-based spray-foam insulation the team had chosen.
-This insulation is unique to the industry, as it uses water as the blowing agent for the insulation instead of the normal HCFC chemicals.
-This makes this insulation (BioBased 1701) much more environmentally friendly and thus appealing to the team.
+On August 1, 2007, the insulation installers arrived from Virginia and immediately began to prepare the house for the soybased spray-foam insulation the team had chosen.
+This insulation is unique to the industry, as it uses water as the blowing agent for the insulation instead of the normal

-Figure 85.
-Insulation & Finishes.
+Figure 97: Insulation & Finishes.
 [LEAFHouse Team]